Microsoft Office Add-In Developer

 • OnMessageReadWithCustomHeader – Enables add-ins to activate when opening emails containing specific internet headers, useful for processing inbound communications from partner systems.

 Event-based activation is configured through the unified manifest format that Microsoft has been promoting as the successor to the legacy XML manifest.
+The manifest defines the add-in’s capabilities, permissions, and integration points, and includes various settings for configuration, such as how the add-in integrates with Office, display options, and deployment configurations across different environments.
 In the unified manifest, event registrations are declared in the extensions section, specifying which events the add-in responds to and which JavaScript functions handle each event.

 A simplified example of event registration in the unified manifest: